Samsung/tizen-docs/docs/application/tizen-studio/native-tools/leak-sanitizer.md

 1. In the **Project Explorer** view, right-click the project and select **Profile As > Profile With Leak Sanitizer**.

    The profiler links your program to a runtime library containing the bare necessities required for LeakSanitizer to work by setting option `-fsanitize` to `leak`,  and no compile-time instrumentation is applied.
-Whilst the option is set, the application launches on the connected target or emulator to detect runtime memory leaks.
+Whilst the option is set, the application launches on the connected target or emulator to detect runtime memory leaks:

    ![Profiling the application](./media/leak_sanitizer_profile.png)